School of Nursing

 Why choose this course?

-The BSc Professional Practice in Healthcare is a Top-Up degree that places a strong emphasis on the evaluation and development of both clinical practice and professionalism.
-You will be encouraged to reflect critically on workplace experiences and learning in order to further develop knowledge and skills in healthcare.
-The structure of the BSc Professional Practice in Healthcare top-up programme allows you to build on previously attained academic credits to gain a graduate qualification.
+The BSc Professional Practice in Healthcare degree is a top-up degree with an emphasis on the evaluation and development of evidence-based practice and professional development.
+The course provides a blend of contemporary teaching and learning content commensurate with current health and social care practice delivery.
+You will be encouraged to reflect critically on workplace experiences and learning to further develop knowledge and skills in healthcare.

 What happens on the course?